 7) Create Ramadan themed bookmarks

 Reading is essential in Ramadan, whether one is reading the Quran or non-religious books.
-Have your class create Ramadan-themed bookmarks in groups; so they do not lose their place when reading, and encourage them to discuss their favourite books with each other!
+Have your class create Ramadan-themed bookmarks, so they do not lose their place when reading, and encourage them to discuss their favourite books with each other!

-8) Make Ramadan Cards and Eid Cards and give dates to close ones
+8) Make Ramadan Cards or Eid Cards and give dates to close ones

 Since Ramadan and Eid are festive celebrations, you can have your class make each other feel special by designing personalised cards celebrating both holidays for their family and friends.
-It is optional whether they wish to include money in them.
+A little positive quote inside is a lovely way to add an act of kindness to this Ramadan activity.
 An alternative is to give them dates; they support vitality, are full of protein and are often consumed during Ramadan.

 SATs Companion wishes you all a happy Ramadan and Eid al-Fitr ahead!
 What activities do you plan to do with your classroom this Ramadan?
 Comment below or get in touch via our socials!